-- 1. Submit a completed application. - 2.
+- Submit a completed application for admission to King University (www.king.edu/apply). - 2.
 Submit official transcripts of all academic work. - a.
 A baccalaureate and master's degree in nursing with a GPA of 3.25 or higher from a program accredited by the Accreditation Commission for Nursing Education (ACNE) or the Commission on Collegiate Nursing Education (CCNE) is required.
 Other master's degrees from an accredited university to include but not limited to a Master's in Business Administration, a Master's in Public Health, a Master's in Health Education, or a Master's in Healthcare Administration will also be considered. - 3.
-Submit a 300-word essay describing the reason for seeking a DNP completed in current APA format.
+Submit a 300-word essay describing the reason for seeking a DNP completed in current APA format. - 4.
+Submit a narrative description of past and current clinical practice. - 5.
+Submit a 500-750-word proposal identifying an evidence-based practice problem-this may be a practice improvement issue, a clinical management problem, or an area of clinical research that the applicant will address while in the program.
+The essay must identify key resources necessary to complete the project and completed in current APA format. - 6.
+Submit a current curriculum vitae demonstrating professional endeavors and accomplishments, education, career, experience, professional memberships, community service/volunteer/military experience and professional scholarly accomplishments.